yliu25/plotly-curve-edge/README.md

 # plotly-edge
-> Generate a curved or straight edge that connects two points in plotly, when there is no data point in bewteen.
+> Generate a curved edge that connects two points in plotly, when there is no data point in bewteen.

 ## Example